SUPERCILEX/personal-website/_posts/gradle/2018-09-05-diy-gradle-build-optimization.md

 ---
 title: DIY Gradle build optimization
 subtitle: The definitive guide to Gradle build performance optimization

 image: /assets/gradle/abstract-build.png
+image_alt: Abstract Gradle Builds
+image_caption: 'Beautiful builds.
+Source: <a href="https://gradle.com">gradle.com</a>'

 categories: [Gradle, Performance]
 redirect_from:
   - /blog/gradle-perf/
 ---

-{% include article-image.html src="/assets/gradle/abstract-build.png" alt="Abstract Gradle Builds" caption='Beautiful builds.
-Source: <a href="https://gradle.com">gradle.com</a>' %}

 If you're anything like me a few months ago, you've hit a breaking point.
 You're feeling something akin to desperation and you don't know what to do.
 You've already tried all the classic tricks like